This post originally appeared on my old blog, Straight On Till Morning, on January 12, 2014.

 The inn’s staff was great.
 Everyone we encountered was friendly and helpful, but we never felt smothered with attention.
 They seemed to have a fairly large staff for a small place!

 And saving the very most important thing for last… ZEKE!
-As I mentioned in my preview post, the St. Francis has a kitty!
+The St. Francis has a kitty!
 I kept an eye out for him every time we were coming or going, but only spotted him once on the first day.
 I was pretty sad to leave with no quality kitty time, but then guess who I spotted out in the parking lot right when it was time to leave??

 Crazy cat ladies give the best ear scratches.